 Cristo Redentor – Christ The Redeemer

-Every time I have some kind of statue on my bucket list I get disappointed.
-It happened with the Little Mermaid in Copenhagen, the Manneken Pis in Brussels and the same happened with the Christ.
+Every time I have some kind of statue on my bucket list I get disappointed with its size.
+It happened with the Little Mermaid in Copenhagen, the Manneken Pis in Brussels and now the same happened with the Christ.

-I don’t know if it was due to all the GoPro photos and videos I’ve seen, but Cristo Redentor was not as impressive as I was expecting.
+Maybe it was because of to all the supersized GoPro photos and videos I’ve seen, but Cristo Redentor was not as impressive as I was expecting.
 On the other hand, the views over the city of Rio are breathtaking.
 This was enhanced by the beautiful clear day which made everything more bright and more alive.

 Getting decent pictures here is a challenge.
 Navigating the crowds posing with arms wide open for photos was interesting at the beginning but it soon turned into a dreadful experience.
 Reaching the very end of the viewpoint for an open shot is a power struggle.
 Bring your A game!